How to work out what to charge for a translation job

 Taking into account the competition

-If you are in direct competition with other independent translators though, you’ll find a cutthroat environment out there.
+If you are in direct competition with other freelance translators though, you’ll find a cutthroat environment out there.
 There are a number of sites on the Internet where translation service providers are pitted against each other like modern-day gladiators.
 The lowest quote wins.
 Don’t go there.
 It would be better for you to work for a reputable agency.